pawelad/monz/README.md

 ```

 ## Usage
-To use the library you have to provide it with you Monzo
+To use the script you have to provide it with you Monzo
 [access token][monzo developer playground].
 You can either do that by exporting
 it as an environment variable (`$ export MONZO_ACCESS_TOKEN='...'`) or by
 passing it explicitly with each command.